How to Dance At A Basic "Good Enough" Level

 You don't have to reach a particularly high standard

-Don't worry too much about what the opposite sex thinks, they don't have ultra-picky standards
+If you're straight, try not to worry too much about what the opposite sex thinks.
+They don't have ultra-picky standards

-People don't purely dance to impress the opposite sex, but it is often something they think and worry about.
+Straight people don't purely dance to impress the opposite sex, but it is often something they think about.

 When a woman wants to dance with you, all she really wants is that...